 Dissertations typically include extensive literature reviews.
 Search for these in the Dissertations & Theses database.

-This guide is maintained by Jennifer McKay.
+This guide is maintained by Ruth Terry.

 This work by UAA/APU Consortium Library is licensed under CC BY 4.0.
 Note that linked content is covered by its own licenses.